Equipment

 Testing putters on actual greens trumps showroom sessions every time.
 Book a fitting that includes on-course evaluation if possible.
 Your stroke pattern can change subtly on real greens versus synthetic surfaces, affecting which putter performs best.

-Consider renting or demoing your top three choices before purchasing.
+Consider renting or demoing your top three choices before purchasing, just as you would when comparing game improvement irons versus players distance irons.
 Many retailers and manufacturers now offer 14-day trial programs.
 Data shows players who demo putters before buying report 92% satisfaction rates versus 67% for impulse purchases.

 Budget matters, but performance matters more.
 A $400 putter that matches your stroke perfectly will save more strokes than a $150 putter that forces compensation.
 Calculate cost per stroke saved rather than absolute price.